jayacotton/am9511/README.md

+This repo is to support S100computers Math_board v1.0

 dec2flt.c is a "C" program that converts Interegers to floating point format.
 The limiting factor for this program is ATOL, it can't deal with floating point format.